 In 2019, a major privacy scandal regarding Siri, the voice assistance system from Apple (headquartered in California), came to public attention.
 At the time, employees of Apple subcontractors reported how Siri audio recordings were analyzed by employees and how data protection was disregarded in the process.
 It was not uncommon for the recordings to contain very intimate details, personal or even compromising information that made it possible to identify the person.

-As a result, a class action lawsuit was filed in court accusing Apple not only of violating California privacy law, but also of breach of contract in connection with the Federal Wiretap Act, which regulates privacy requirements around communications services, and unfair competition.
+As a result, a class action was filed with the court, which Apple not only a violation of Californian data protection lawbut also breach of contract in connection with the Federal Wiretap Act, which regulates data protection requirements relating to communications services, as well as unfair competition.

 What had happened?